prlz77/prlz77.github.io/_posts/2016-04-14-macsleeps.markdown

 permalink: macsleeps
 ---

 Magnets can make your Mac to sleep.
-This was diving me mad since I always put it on a sleeve that closes with a magnet.
+This was driving me mad since I always put it on a sleeve that closes with a magnet.

 Here is the solution page: [Apple support](https://support.apple.com/en-us/HT203315)